-In the event of an overdose (>200mg (20 tablets) ingested), all study medication should be discontinued and the participant should be observed closely for signs of toxicity.
+In the event of an overdose (>200mg [20 tablets] ingested), all study medication should be discontinued and the participant should be observed closely for signs of toxicity.
 Appropriate supportive treatment should be provided if clinically indicated.

-Additionally in the event of any intentional act of self-poisoning (however small) all study medication should be suspended and the participant should be reviewed for suicidal ideation and assessed by a hub lead clinician for consideration as to whether ongoing participation in the trial is suitable.
+Additionally in the event of any deliberate overdose (however small) all study medication should be stopped and the participant should be reviewed for suicidal ideation.
+The participant should be withdrawn from trial treatment, and assessed by a study team PI for consideration if ongoing data collection (completion of participant questionnaires) is suitable.